 LAC was a whole new world and yet familiar in ways the National Archives in Washington, D.C. were not.
 The LAC reminded me of the National Archives of India (NAI)—a place I had spent many years languishing in, waiting for unfulfilled requisition slips that still live with me—in terms of the way topics were organized.
 Maybe I was/am projecting but seeing all those files about the rest of the British Empire (including some on India) as I searched for the Detroit River left me with a warm sense of familiarity.
 There was also a reinforcement of my twice removed scholarly status—I am neither American nor Canadian but study both.

 Being an outsider has been a liberating experience.
 Research has taken me to little known archives in both Canada and the United States which have become the bedrock of my work.
 I went into these collections with rudimentary historiographical background.
-On the one hand, I felt (and continue to) feel the need to read more.
+On the one hand, I felt (and continue to feel) the need to read more.
 On the other, reading and researching have highlighted continuities and discontinuities.
 As an environmental historian writing about how dredging, and the people promoting dredging, recast the Detroit River as infrastructure by creating artificial islands and channels, a clear continuity is the modern, technological hubris in manipulating nature for control and profit.

 Subsumed under this is the discontinuity: at least in the case of the Detroit River, there seems to be a persistent groundswell in local activism responding to and affecting dredging.
 For instance, when during construction of the Livingstone Channel (1907-12) a waste bank was created proximate to the Canadian shore – right in front of the Ontario community of Amherstburg.
 Much of the channel was in Canadian waters.
 This “eyesore” was one of the main reasons Amherstburg residents resisted the U.S. Army Corps of Engineers’ actions in creating this waste bank.
 There were other issues like blasting as part of construction that shattered house walls and shook the ground across the border.